Gassandrid/ewan.my/content/Thoughts/On Capturing Personal Data.md

 ##### [[01-10-2026]] Update - New Withings Scale

 The [[Withings Body Scan 2]] was just announced, a big upgrade for [[Longevity]] tracking.
 Instead of getting bodyscan Ill just wait for this to release.
+I do not have this yet, however am considering despite some of the debates about its efficacy.

 #### Air Quality

 Using an [[AirGradient ONE]] with [[home assistant]].
 Data is already collected by the server, so this is easy to integrate.

+#### Campaign Devices

+The next useful additions should add new explanatory axes without demanding a high-friction ritual.
+Possible extensions, although diminishing returns and I like my money so....

+[[Polar H10]] is the cardiac ground-truth device.
+Use it for workouts, EEG sessions, cognitive experiments, and validation against Garmin optical heart rate.
+It is not another always-on wearable; it is a protocol instrument.

+[[OMRON 3 Series Upper Arm Blood Pressure Monitor]] is the cheap, reliable blood-pressure layer.
+Blood pressure is clinically meaningful, not inferable from Garmin, and useful in short morning/evening campaigns or around interventions.

+[[Dexcom Stelo]] is the glucose campaign tool.
+It should be used for a bounded 2 to 4 week period to learn meal, sleep, exercise, and stress responses, then stopped until there is another concrete question.

 ### Brain Data